TAKE OUR 2-MINUTE SURVEY OF CANNABIS CONSUMERS ON EMPLOYMENT AND MEDICAL DISCRIMINATION IN CALIFORNIA

 Six other states, Nevada, New York, New Jersey, Connecticut, Montana, and Rhode Island have enacted laws protecting employment rights of recreational marijuana users, as have the cities of Atlanta, New York City, Philadelphia, Washington DC, Baltimore MD, Rochester NY, Richmond VA, Isle MN and Kansas City MO.
 These states will be joined by California when our law protecting off-the-job cannabis use takes effect on 1/1/2024.

-Thirteen states have made it illegal for an employer to not hire or to discriminate against either a job applicant or employee who uses medical marijuana, under certain conditions.
+Twenty-three states plus Washington, DC and Puerto Rico have made it illegal for an employer to not hire or to discriminate against either a job applicant or employee who uses medical marijuana, under certain conditions.
 Some also protect tenants’ rights, parental rights, and others.

 Those states are:

-The rights of Massachusetts medical patients were recently upheld in court, as were those of patients in Rhode Island and Connecticut.
+The rights of Massachusetts medical patients were recently upheld in court in 2017, as were those of patients in Rhode Island and Connecticut.
 Read more.